malloydata/malloy/docs/_src/examples/malloy_by_example.md

 Measures can also be filtered.

-[fabio]: what id the difference between an aggrgate and a measure?
+[fabio]: what is the difference between an aggregate and a measure?

 ```malloy
 --! {"isRunnable": true,   "isPaginationEnabled": false, "size":"small","source": "/inline/explore2.malloy"}